CAPSTONE-2022-2023/Group_00/project_charter.md

 ## 2. Overview

-Marcel, a faculty at Seneca, is planning to develop his own website to facilitate the delivery of his classes at Seneca College.
+Marcel, a faculty at Seneca, is developping his own website to facilitate the delivery of his classes at Seneca College.

 <!-- ### 2.1 Objectives